 Also known as slipped disk, disc herniation is a medical condition that affects the spine.
 Usually, it is caused by bad posture or poor lifting mechanics, straining the disc and resulting in a tear in the outer ring.
 Symptoms include localized back pain and feeling of numbness or tingling traveling down in legs.
 Another cause of pain is degenerative disc disease – wear and tear of the spine.

 Stand straight with your back against a wall.
 Feel the small curve at your lower back.
 This position is called neutral spine, which should be maintained during all strengthening exercises.
-When lifting weights, focus on hinging at the hips, and engage your core to maintain a strong neutral spine.
+When lifting weights, focus on hinging at the hips,

 Note: Be careful while doing exercises like the Russian twist which puts a lot of stress on your discs.